Form 8965: Health Coverage Exemptions

 - You experienced domestic violence

-- You experience substantial property damage caused by a fire, flood, or other natural or human-related disaster
+- You experience substantial property damage caused by a fire, flood, or other natural or human-related disasters

 - You incurred an unexpected increase in expenses due to caring for an ill, disabled, or aging family member

-This list of Form 8965 exemptions is more ambiguous than the other examples, and the government deals with each application on a case by case basis.
-For the fastest answer, mail in your application before the open enrollment period begins.
+This list of Form 8965 exemptions is more ambiguous than other examples, and the government addresses each application on a case-by-case basis.
+For a faster response, mail in your application before the open enrollment period begins.
 If you qualify, you’ll be mailed an exemption certificate number which you’ll report on your Health Care Exemption Form 8965.
 If your application is denied, you have the opportunity to appeal that decision.

-If you need to claim or report a health coverage exemption, be sure to carefully follow the 8965 instructions line by line, making sure not to gloss over any critical information.
+If you need to claim or report a health coverage exemption, be sure to carefully follow Form 8965 instructions line by line, making sure not to gloss over any critical information.

-If you or another member of your tax household was granted a coverage exemption from the Marketplace, complete Part I of Form 8967.
+- Part I: If you or another member of your tax household was granted a coverage exemption from the Marketplace, complete this section.

-If you or another member of your tax household is claiming a coverage exemption on your tax return, complete Parts II and III of Form 8967.
+- Parts II and III: If you or another member of your tax household is claiming a coverage exemption on your tax return, fill out this section.
 The amount of required information may vary depending on your situation.

-If you could not find access to affordable coverage and did not receive a health care exemption, you may have to pay a penalty.
-Use the 8965 instructions to calculate the cost of your shared responsibility payment, and then report this payment on your tax return (Form 1040, line 61; Form 1040EZ, line 11).
+In the event you couldn’t find access to affordable coverage and didn’t receive a health care exemption, you may have to pay a penalty.
+You’ll use one of the following tax forms to calculate the cost of your shared responsibility payment and then report it on your tax return—either Form 1040, line 61 or Form 1040EZ, line 11.

-If you’re not required to file a tax return, your tax household is exempt from the shared responsibility payment and you do not need to file Form 8965.
+However, if you’re not required to file a tax return, your tax household is exempt from the shared responsibility payment and you don’t need to file Form 8965.

 To ensure your greatest shot at claiming a coverage exemption, trust the dedicated team of Community Tax practitioners to advocate on your behalf.
-We offer full tax filing services and are happy to prepare your IRS Form 8965 to free you up from stress and worry.
-We’ll work closely with your unique situation to find the best possible tax resolution, and we’ll pour through every detail to see if we can help you save on any other qualifying credits, deductions, and write-offs.
+We offer full tax filing services and are happy to prepare your IRS Form 8965 to relieve you from stress and worry.
+We’ll work closely with your unique situation to find the best possible tax resolution, and we’ll pore over every detail to see if we can help you save on other qualifying credits, deductions, and write-offs.
 Get in touch to see how we can help solve any of your tax-related needs.